freenode/web-7.0/content/news/2017-01-03-new-year-new-freenode.md

 interventions concerned.

-Thank you for your patience and understanding while we carry out the maintenance and thank you for using freenode!
+Thank you for your patience and understanding while we carry out the maintenance and thank you for using trumpnode!